praveeninc88/Projects/README.md

 ### The Problem Statement

-In this problem we will need to find out the users who will subscribe to the insurance plans and do renewals of the existing plans using the various models and their evalaution metrices.
+In this problem we will need to find out the users who will subscribe to the insurance plans and do renewals of the existing plans using the various models and their evaluation metrices.

 ### Evaluation Metrices